SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 Its architecture eliminates dependencies on centralized exchanges (CEXs) or custodial intermediaries.
 Instead, users need to provide a predefined asset in order to mint USDN or open long leveraged positions.
 This asset can indirectly bring incentives to users and be able to use financial products.
-In the first instance, the predefined asset is the wrapped staked ETH (wstETH) from Lido.
+In the first instance, the predefined asset is the wrapped staked ETH (wstETH) from Lido @lido-wsteth.

 = Protocol architecture